Pirsue Sterile SolutionThis page contains information on Pirsue Sterile Solution for veterinary use.

 3. Following any extended duration of therapy (infusion longer than twice at a 24-hour interval, up to 8 consecutive days), animals must not be slaughtered for 21 days.

-4. Use of this product is a manner other than indicated under DOSAGE might result in violative residues.
+4. Use of this product in a manner other than indicated under DOSAGE might result in violative residues.

 When using extended duration therapy with PIRSUE Sterile Solution, failure to thoroughly clean quarters and to use aseptic infusion technique can result in the infusion of environmental mastitis pathogens not sensitive to pirlimycin.

 As demonstrated in the pivotal target animal safety study, even with adequate pre-treatment preparation, repeated infusion of PIRSUE Sterile Solution resulted in elevated SCC and clinical mastitis due to infection with Gram-negative environmental pathogens.
 For a complete listing of adverse reactions for pirlimycin reported to the Center for Veterinary Medicine (CVM) see http://www.fda.gov/cvm/ade_cum.htm.
-For technical assistance and to report suspected adverse reactions, call 1-800-366-5288.
-To request a Material Safety Data Sheet (MSDS), call 1-800-733-5500.
+For technical assistance, to report suspected adverse reactions, or to request a Material Safety Data Sheet (MSDS), call 1-888-963-8471.